 Following are a few of the more common canine eye problems.
 (Note: Some breeds are more prone to eye problems than others, and a mixed-breed with one of those types in the mix could also be affected.)

 Dry eye may also result from an immune system reaction, an injury or a drug side effect.
-Dryness can be a serious problem because dry eyes are easily irritated and may develop conjunctivitis or corneal ulcers.
+Dryness can be a serious problem for dogs because dry eyes are easily irritated and may develop conjunctivitis or corneal ulcers.
 Artificial tears, good eye hygiene, anti-inflammatory drugs and/or cyclosporine ointment (Optimmune) may help.
 If the cause is known, the veterinarian treats that as well.

+Surgery is available to treat dogs with cataracts.
 Removing the lens allows light to again enter the eye.
 For best post-surgery vision, the natural lens is usually replaced by a plastic lens.
 “The surgery itself is not too stressful for the majority of patients,” says Dr. Lim.
 However, “the first few weeks postoperatively can be stressful because it is very intensive—the patient must wear an Elizabethan collar at all times, and several medications are required.”

 Most often, a dog gets glaucoma because she inherited an eye structure that leads to poor drainage.
-Breeds in which primary (inherited) glaucoma occurs include the Alaskan Malamute, American Cocker Spaniel, Basset Hound, Beagle, Boston Terrier, Bouvier des Flandres, Chow Chow, Dalmatian, English Cocker Spaniel, English Springer Spaniel, Great Dane, Labrador Retriever, Norwegian Elkhound, Poodle (all sizes), Samoyed, Shar-Pei, Shih Tzu, Siberian Husky and Welsh Springer Spaniel.
+Dog breeds in which primary (inherited) glaucoma occurs include the Alaskan Malamute, American Cocker Spaniel, Basset Hound, Beagle, Boston Terrier, Bouvier des Flandres, Chow Chow, Dalmatian, English Cocker Spaniel, English Springer Spaniel, Great Dane, Labrador Retriever, Norwegian Elkhound, Poodle (all sizes), Samoyed, Shar-Pei, Shih Tzu, Siberian Husky and Welsh Springer Spaniel.

 Primary glaucoma has no obvious cause and affects both eyes, although one eye may develop glaucoma earlier than the other.
 Secondary glaucoma is glaucoma that is caused by a dislocated lens, injury, tumor or other problem that decreases fluid drainage in the eye; it may affect just one eye.